03

 I think I have seen this film before, and i didn't like the ending

-My mother grabs me before I could process the implication.
+My mother grabs me before I can process the implication.
 Left ..?
 Where..?
 A meeting....?
 This world..?
 Or the marriage..?

 My heart clutches as no one answered that question.
 The knot in my gut, tighter now.